LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 There are periodic printings of the header to help make it easy to read the table as it scrolls by.

-To connect to the serial output, connect a [3V3 logic cable](https://leemangeophysical.com/product/3-3-v-usb-to-ttl-serial-cable-ftdi-interface-6-ft-2/)to the PCBs ground, transmit, and receive pins as shown below:
+To connect to the serial output, connect a [3V3 logic cable](https://leemangeophysical.com/product/3-3-v-usb-to-ttl-serial-cable-ftdi-interface-6-ft-2/) to the PCBs ground, transmit, and receive pins as shown below:

 If you are unfamiliar with serial terminal operations, be sure to check out our